amplify-bio/cellranger-vdj/docs/usage.md

 ### Updating the pipeline

-When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
-When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
-To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline:
+When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and caches it.
+For subsequent pipeline runs, Nextflow will always use the cached version if available - even if the pipeline has been updated since.
+To ensure that you're running the latest version of the pipeline, regularly update the cached version of the pipeline:

 ```bash
 nextflow pull klkeys/cellranger-vdj